igemsoftware/USTC-Software2013/README.md

 ### gFinder: Gene Finder ###
 This software helps the biologists choosing a specific gene satisfying the regulation which they needs.

-### gRNA: Genetic Regulatory Network Analist ###
+### gRNA: Gene Regulatory Network Analist ###
-This is a small game about the analysis of genetic regulatory network.
+This is a small game about the analysis of gene regulatory network.
 Through analyzing the change of each gene's expression strength, you should figure out the interactions between them.

 ##Floder Structure##
 Executable: